What is the Accounts Payable Process?

 Challenges to the AP Process

-- Exception management: The account payable departments must deal with exceptions such as incomplete and nonmatching information in invoices, which can lead to costly delays.
+The account payable departments must deal with exceptions such as incomplete and non-matching information in invoices, which can lead to costly delays.

-- Unnecessary purchases: The absence of adequate controls and checkpoints in the accounts payable cycle can result in unnecessary or unauthorized purchases.
+The absence of adequate controls and checkpoints in the accounts payable cycle can result in unnecessary or unauthorised purchases.

-- Missing documents: Paperwork can result in misplacement and loss of important documents like invoices.
-This can lead to a plethora of issues across the accounting payable cycle, starting with friction with the vendor to delayed operations.
+Paperwork can result in misplacement and loss of important documents like invoices.
+This can lead to a plethora of issues across the accounting payable cycle and month end close, starting with friction with the vendor to delayed operations.

-- Double payment: Inconsistencies and inefficiencies in documentation can cause a single invoice being paid twice.
-Double payments can also occur if multiple financial software are used, instead of a single integrated system.
+Inconsistencies and inefficiencies in documentation can cause a single invoice to be paid twice.
+Double payments can also occur if multiple ERPs or financial software are used, instead of a single integrated system.

 Streamlining the Account Payable Cycle